enzperuzzetto/stage/README.md

 ```

-//End with an example of getting some data out of the system or using it for a little demo
+[//]: # (End with an example of getting some data out of the system or using it for a little demo)

 ## Running the tests